Rajika-Kandege/PythonBeginner/README.md

 To create an instance of a class (i.e., an object), you call the class using its name and pass any required parameters.

+* Indentation

+Python uses indentation to indicate a block of code.
+Indentation is crucial in Python as it defines the level of nesting of statements.
+It typically consists of four spaces or a tab.